romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 })
 ```

-In such way each record can have unique `id` and `email`.
+In a such way, each record can have a unique `id` and `email`.

 Modern test frameworks such as `Jest` are running test suites in parallel,
-and this can lead to situation when 2 test suites are trying to save record with the same `email-1@mail.com` email to the database.
+and this can lead to a situation when 2 test suites are trying to save a record with the same `email-1@mail.com` email to the database.

-This problem is handled specifically for `Jest` by using `process.env.JEST_WORKER_ID` env variable: if this var is defined,
+This problem is handled specifically for `Jest` by using the `process.env.JEST_WORKER_ID` env variable: if this var is defined,
-`porm-test-factory` will start sequence from `(workerId - 1) * sequenceDistance + 1`, where `sequenceDistance` is 1000 by default.
+`porm-test-factory` will start the sequence from `(workerId - 1) * sequenceDistance + 1`, where `sequenceDistance` is 1000 by default.
-In such way, first suite sequence will start from 1, second suite sequence will start from 1001, and so on.
+In such a way, the first suite sequence will start from 1, the second suite sequence will start from 1001, and so on.

 `sequenceDistance` for the described equation can be overridden: